Kebayoran railway station

 Kebayoran Station (KBY) or commonly known as Kebayoran Lama Station is a class II railway station located near the area of the Kebayoran Lama market, South Jakarta, Jakarta, Indonesia.
 The station, which is located 4.2 m, is the westernmost railway station in Jakarta and only serves KRL Commuterline.

-Before used as a KRL Commuterline-only station, Kebayoran Station also served local train trips to Rangkasbitung and Merak stations, until the service was removed on 1 April 2017 and replaced by KRL Commuterline's Green line.
-It is one of stations on the Merak–Tanah Abang railway that are currently uses a new building besides Maja, Parungpanjang, and Palmerah stations.
+Prior to its designation as a KRL Commuterline–only station, Kebayoran Station also served local train services to Rangkasbitung and Merak.
+These services were discontinued on 1 April 2017 and replaced by the KRL Commuterline Green Line.
+Kebayoran is one of the stations on the Merak–Tanah Abang railway that currently operates from a new station building, along with Maja, Parung Panjang, and Palmerah.

 History

-The Staatsspoorwegen built a railway line from to Rangkasbitung via in order to accommodate passengers from Banten to Batavia.
-The railway line was inaugurated on 1 October 1899, and the operation of regular trains that serves the route were immediately started.
+Staatsspoorwegen built a railway line from to Rangkasbitung via in order to accommodate passengers from Banten to Batavia.
+The railway line was inaugurated on 1 October 1899, and the operation of regular trains immediately began.

-At the time, Kebayoran Station had five tracks and was filled with a series of sand carriages, and a B51 steam locomotive was always ready every day to arrange the carriage shunting, both at the embankments and the branch rails that led to the loading and unloading warehouse.
-This scene and atmosphere changed in the 1970s, when the shunting locomotive was replaced by the C300 diesel locomotive.
-Kebayoran Station was also had a branch track towards a material warehouse building which was managed by the Department of Public Works in the form of a hemispherical iron building.
+At the time, Kebayoran Station had five tracks and was filled with a series of sand carriages, and a B51 steam locomotive was permanently ready to shunt carriages, both at the embankments and the branch rails that led to the loading and unloading warehouse.
+This changed in the 1970s, when the shunting locomotive was replaced by the C300 diesel locomotive.
+Kebayoran Station also had a branch track leading to an iron hemispherical material warehouse building, which was managed by the Department of Public Works.
 The warehouse was used to unload construction materials transported from trains on the branch line for the construction of the Kebayoran Baru satellite city.

-The material warehouse lasted until 2001 when it was finally demolished and its former location became the Simprug Center apartment.
+The material warehouse was demolished in 2001 and its former location became the Simprug Center apartment.
 It was estimated that the former branch track would still be visible until 1985, until they were finally dismantled when a new level crossing was made, at the same time as Jalan Kramat which was located on the branches railbed.
 The same conditions were created at Rawa Buntu Station, with a branch track to the north that goes to Cisadane River banks to transport construction materials.